CPPC

 Elected Board seats belong to the person elected, except:

-1. When the Board member has left previous employer and has not obtained employment in the industry within 30 days.
+1. When the Board member has left previous employer and has not established new membership in the industry within 30 days.
+2. The Board member elects to resign.

-3. When the Board member is determined by majority vote of the Board to have acted in contrast to, or is determined to be unfit to remain on ....the Board of Directors in consideration of Bylaws.
+3. When the Board member is determined by majority vote of the Board to have acted in contrast to; or is determined to be unfit to remain on the Board of Directors in consideration of Bylaws.

 New Board Member Policy